Henry Addington: Prime Minister

 Foreign policy was the centrepiece of his term in office.
-Some historians have been highly critical and said that it was ignorant and indifferent to Britain's greatest needs.
+Some historians have been highly critical, saying that it was ignorant and indifferent to Britain's greatest needs.
 However, Thomas Goldsmith argues that Addington and Hawkesbury conducted a logical, consistent and eurocentric balance-of-power policy, rooted in rules and assumptions governing their conduct, rather than a chaotic free-for-all approach.

 Addington's domestic reforms doubled the efficiency of the income tax.
 In foreign affairs, he secured the Treaty of Amiens in 1802.
 While the treaty's terms were the bare minimum that the British government could accept, Napoleon Bonaparte would not have agreed to any terms more favourable to the British, and the British government had reached a state of financial collapse from war expenditure, the loss of Continental markets for British goods and two successive failed harvests that had led to widespread famine and social unrest, rendering peace a necessity.

 By early 1803, Britain's financial and diplomatic positions had recovered sufficiently to allow Addington to declare war on France, when it became clear that the French would not allow a settlement for the defences of Malta that would have been secure enough to fend off a French invasion that appeared imminent.

 At the time and ever since, Addington has been criticised for his lacklustre conduct of the war and his defensive posture.
 However, without allies, Britain's options were limited to defence.
-He increased the forces, provided a tax base that could finance an enlarged war and seized several French possessions.
+He increased the forces, provided a tax base that could finance an enlarged war, and seized several French possessions.
 To gain allies, Addington cultivated better relations with the Russian Empire, the Austrian Empire, and the Kingdom of Prussia.
-These relations culminated in the Third Coalition shortly after Addington left office.
-Addington also strengthened British defences against a French invasion through the building of Martello towers on the south coast and the raising of more than 600,000 men at arms.
+These improved relations culminated in the Third Coalition shortly after he left office.
+He also strengthened British defences against a French invasion through the building of Martello towers on the south coast and the raising of more than 600,000 men-at-arms.